English Language Teacher in Guinea-Bissau

 Work with the WEC team in Ingore, introducing adults to the Bible and Christianity through teaching English.

-Also take opportunities to serve with young adults in the local church, doing evangelism, discipleship and leadership training.
+Outside of the classroom, take opportunities for serving with young adults in the local WEC-planted church, doing evangelism, discipleship and leadership training.

 Qualities & Gifts Sought